iid-ulaval/pyapnea/docs/tutorial.md

 ![missingvalues](images/missingvalues.png "Missing values")

-I do not know what exacly happened at this time.
+I do not know what exactly happened at this time.
 It is not a deliberate stopping machine because this should have been created a new session (thus, a new file).
 But it seems that this kind of error can happen.
 That is why `event_data_to_dataframe()` has `mis_value_strategy ` parameter to deal with missing values.
-Ther are two possibilities at the moment : a `NaN` in a column can be `ignore`, i.e. the rows are not included in the result dataframe, or the `NaN` value can be replaced by a constant float (put any float value in the parameter dictionary).
+There are two possibilities at the moment : a `NaN` in a column can be `ignore`, i.e., the rows are not included in the result dataframe, or the `NaN` value can be replaced by a constant float (put any float value in the parameter dictionary).
 Here is an example of ignoring rows where `CPAP_FlowRate` is `NaN`.

     df = event_data_to_dataframe(oscar_session_data=oscar_session_data,
                                  channel_ids=[ChannelID.CPAP_FlowRate.value,